iCliniq Logo

 What Are the Types of FPLD?

-5. FPLD Type 5: This subtype shows partial fat loss from the limbs and trunk, often with fat accumulation in the face and neck.
-Genetic mutations associated with this subtype can vary.
+This subtype involves partial fat loss from the arms and trunk, with possible fat buildup in the face and neck.
+The genetic cause may vary among patients.

 What Are the Genes Associated With FPLD?

 • LMNA Gene: Mutations in this gene are associated with FPLD Type 1 (Dunnigan variety).
-It codes for lamin A/C, which plays a role in maintaining the structure of the nucleus and regulating gene expression.
+It codes for lamin A/C, which is involved in controlling gene expression and preserving the structure of the nucleus.

 • PPARG Gene: FPLD Type 3 is linked to mutations in this gene.
 It encodes peroxisome proliferator-activated receptor gamma, which is involved in adipocyte differentiation and lipid metabolism.